byrnesnight/NewProj/README.md

 New Project

 This is the read me file of New Project
-It explains what New Project is going to do
+It explains what New Project is going to do.